davidseek/ChangelogKit/README.md

 [![License](https://img.shields.io/cocoapods/l/ChangelogKit.svg?style=flat)](https://cocoapods.org/pods/ChangelogKit)
 [![Platform](https://img.shields.io/cocoapods/p/ChangelogKit.svg?style=flat)](https://cocoapods.org/pods/ChangelogKit)

+ChangelogKit is a simple drop project.
+It provides an API to define a changelog website URL, and an API to call the kit's execution.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.